lorenzodbr/qkd/README.md

-Qiskit implementation of the BB84 (Bennett-Brassard 1984) and E91 (Ekert) quantum key distribution protocols.
+Implementations of the BB84 (Bennett-Brassard 1984) and E91 (Ekert) quantum key distribution protocols with Qiskit